Daniel-KM/Omeka-s-module-Diva/README.md

 images, are converted into tiles in order to load and zoom them instantly.

 Only one option can be set in the main config (the manifest property, if any).
-The other can be set differently for each site, in the site settings:
+The other ones can be set differently for each site via the theme:

-- in site settings for the integration of the player;
 - via the theme of the site: copy file `view/common/helper/diva.phtml` in your theme and customize it;
 - via the theme of the site and the assets (`asset/vendor/diva).